Home » Western Art and Crafts

-“Every artist dips his brush in his own soul, and paints his own nature into his pictures.”
+Every artist dips his brush in his own soul, and paints his own nature into his pictures.”

 —Henry Ward Beecher [1]

 As I mentioned in one of my earlier blog posts, Wild Things, we offer three Family Fun Days during the summer at the Buffalo Bill Center of the West.
-Family Fun Days take place one Friday each month and have many engaging activities in which families can participate.
+Family Fun Days take place on one Friday each month and have many engaging activities in which families can participate.
 These Family Fun Days are free for members and are included with the regular price of admission.
 Our first Family Fun Day was Live at the Museum.
-Live animals ranging from cows, to scorpions, to chinchillas visited the Center that day.
+Live animals ranging from cows to scorpions to chinchillas visited the Center that day.

 Leading up to our Summer P-ART-Y!, I decided to offer western art activities during our afternoon programming all week.
-Below are the instructions, so you can also create your own western art masterpieces.
+Below are the instructions, so you can also create your own Western art masterpieces.

 Western Arts and Crafts